isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p></p>
 </li>
 </ol>
-<p>Your TradeTrust-issued documents will meet the international standards
+<p>Your TradeTrust-issued documents utilise the latest technical methods
-like W3C Standards Development, frameworks and supported by statutory law.
+such as that of W3C Verifiable Credentials and ERC-721, which enable them to meet requirements specified in various statutory laws.
 Now, you can enjoy the legal certainty and commercial predictability when conducting global trade.</p>
 <h4>THREE Key Functionalities</h4>
 <p>TradeTrust empowers you to</p>
 <ol data-tight="true" class="tight">